lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 ------------------------------------------------
 ### Prerequisites

+You need three libraries to compile this project: the Boost Graph Library, Eigen and the vtk library.

+###### Boost Graph Library

+Version >= 1.61.0 required.

+You can download it from here: <https://sourceforge.net/projects/boost/files/>

+You don't need to compile anything, since the BGL is a header only library.

+###### VTK library

-You need the vtk library, at least version 5.10
+You also need the vtk library, at least version 5.10

 For more information see: <http://www.vtk.org/download/>